aczw/asset-browser/README.md

    brew install node
    ```

-2. Navigate to the project directory `asset-browser` and install dependencies
+2. Navigate to the project directory `frontend` and install dependencies

    ```bash
    npm install